svenssonjoel/svenssonjoel.github.com/pages/src/lispbm_compilation_1/index.md

 where the [] illustrates that these are numbers of a different type to the number 10.

-The code generated from the compiler as it is not, will only contain the numerical symbol values.
+The code generated from the compiler, as it is currently implemented, will only contain the numerical symbol values.
 This means that if compiled code is loaded into a fresh RTS, no binding between the numerical symbol identifier and the string "apa" will exist.
 This will be a problem if the compiled code is supposed to return a symbol and that symbol should be presented to the user.
 There would be no way to do that!

 So some way to store the symbol mapping into the generated code must be designed.
 A first thought here is to store a symbol renumbering